FemEngi/esp32lockbox/README.md

 1. open espfw and build with the vscode extension platformio. here you can change settings as you please.
 2. hit upload on platformio
 3. begin on step 2 of how to use.

+after powering off the device it will not update until you go to esp8266.local again